105 ~ Spring update: of dark syrup, pale fowl, a perpetual garden and artists in a prairie

 Other garden gifts of early spring are perennials.
 God bless labor-free perennial foods, of which two of my heroes are rhubarb and asparagus.
 As usual, the rhubarb emerged first (about keeping pace with the daffodils), and just yesterday, the first green noses of my asparagus finally poked from the earth to sniff the spring air.
 My asparagus is a couple weeks behind a friend's near Madison, but that's the way of the world down here in the cool 'holler' of this little valley.

 Other things I've planted thus far are potatoes, radishes, arugula, spinach and some lettuce.
 I rarely bother much with lettuce, since there are so many delicious, nutritionally dense wild greens available at this time of year.
-Yesterday I had a wonderful tossed salad of dandelion greens and their flowers (a salad like a Packers huddle).
+Yesterday I had a wonderful tossed salad of dandelion greens and their yellow flowers (a salad like a Packers huddle).

 That about covers it for this tail-end of April.
 I'm rigged and ready to go for the opening day of trout season, and recent rains have sprouted cautious hopes for a good morel season in May.
 We shall see...